 For films to participate in the National Short Film Competition, the following conditions are envisaged:

-a) Turkish animation, fiction, documentary or experimental short films realised after 1 January 2021 can participate to the Festival.
-For a short film (or a co-produced short film) to be deemed “Turkish short film”, the director or the producer of the film must be a Turkish citizen.
+a) Turkish animation, fiction, documentary or experimental short films realised after 1 January 2023 can participate to the Festival.
+For a short film (or a co-produced short film) to be deemed “Turkish short film”, the director or the producer of the film must be a national of the Republic of Türkiye.

-b) The films should at most be 20 minutes long; their exhibition formats need to be DCPs (1998x1080px if flat, 2048x858px if scope) or video (Quicktime Uncompressed or H264 codec MP4 files)
+b) The films should at most be 20 minutes long; their exhibition formats need to be DCP.

-c) Films available on DVD or VOD or streaming services in Turkey are not eligible for inclusion in the programme.
+c) Films available on DVD or streaming or VOD services are not eligible for inclusion in the programme.

 The producer(s) applies to participate in the festival as the legal owner of the film.
 If there is more than one legal owner, then the submission form must include the signatures of all legal owners or their written consent in attachment.
 The owners can apply to the festival with as many films as they wish.

-a) Online screener link hosted on vimeo.com or youtube.com (valid for at least 3 months)
+a) Online screener link (valid for at least 3 months)

 b) Technical features and film info